artur-ciocanu/launch.en/help/launch-reference/managing-resources/remove-resources-from-library.md

 ---
 title: Remove Resources from a Library
-description: Learn how to remove resources from an Adobe Experience Platform Launch library.
+description: Learn how to remove resources from an Adobe Experience Platform tag library.
 exl-id: fd0df7a8-3fd9-462a-b4c2-6d09b9cf97d7
 ---
 # Remove resources from a library